Dahname: Literary analysis

-"Dahnama" was created in the sphere of the so-called "palace literature".
+Dahnama was created in the sphere of the so-called "palace literature".
 According to the philologist Hasan Guliyev, the poem contains many lyrical digressions written in forms close to folk poetry.
 Here, the experiences of a couple in love are reflected in a romantic form.
 Each chapter is a separate, complete, independent "letter-appeal" that brings together the image of the hero-poet and his beloved.
 The action in the work is slowed down, and the images of the heroes are static.
-The whole poem is a love monologue, which can also be described as "answers-verses" of the poet’s Beloved.
+The whole poem is a love monologue, which can also be described as "answers-verses" of the poet’s beloved.
 These letters, according to Guliyev, contain "the movement of the plot".
 There is no dynamic and tense intrigue in the poem.
 The whole story consists of love experiences, which are based on life facts.
 Despite the presence of the romantic features, the poem retains realistic elements.

-In the poem, according to the researcher Gasim Jahani, the traditions of Nizami Ganjavi, are noticeable, especially the development of the directions in accordance with the spirit of his love philosophy.
-Thus, in Khatai's "Dahnama" an excerpt called "Bahariya" was added, in the creation of which the poet was inspired from the "Praise of Spring" of Nizami's poem "Leyli and Majnun".
+In the poem, according to the researcher Gasim Jahani, the traditions of Nizami Ganjavi are noticeable, especially the development of the directions in accordance with the spirit of his love philosophy.
+Thus, in Khatai's Dahnama an excerpt called "Bahariya" was added, in the creation of which the poet was inspired by the "Praise of Spring" of Nizami's poem Leyli and Majnun.